yacosta738/yacosta738.github.io/src/pages/blog/o-the-open-closed-principle-extending-behaviors-without-modifying-code.md

   - Software Development
 draft: false
 ---

-![[O] The Open-Closed Principle: Extending Behaviors Without Modifying Code](/uploads/open-closed-principle.png "[O] The Open-Closed Principle: Extending Behaviors Without Modifying Code")
+![[O] The Open-Closed Principle: Extending Behaviors Without Modifying Code](/uploads/open-closed-principle.png '[O] The Open-Closed Principle: Extending Behaviors Without Modifying Code')

 The Open-Closed Principle (OCP) is a fundamental principle of the SOLID design principles.
 It promotes the idea that a class should be designed to be open for extension but closed for modification.
 This means that the behavior of a class should be easily extendable without changing the existing code.
 By adhering to this principle, developers can create code that is more flexible, maintainable, and easier to scale.